 One in four people in the United States has a criminal record.

 It’s a record for something other than a minor traffic violation used by the vast majority of employers, legislators, landlords and licensing boards to craft policy and determine the character of an individual.
 In our electronic and data age, it typically does not disappear, regardless of how long it’s been or how far one’s come.
 It’s a record that prevents not only professional licensure and a gainful career path, but can also get in the way of obtaining entry-level positions, foster care licenses, entry into college, and safe housing.
-But We Are All Criminals is not about those records.

 The participants are doctors and lawyers, social workers and students, retailers and retirees who consider how very different their lives could have been had they been caught.
 The photographs, while protecting participants’ identities, convey personality: each is taken in the participant’s home, office, crime scene, or neighborhood.